 Cleaning your porch will make planning and decorating that much easier.
 Dirty glass surfaces won’t allow decorations and lights to really shine, so clean windows and glass doors inside and out.
 Shovel or sweep the porch and stairs, and give the railing a brush off and wipe down.

 House the items you’ll need to securely attach your porch trimmings in a small box or basket so you’re not running in and out of the house.
 Scissors, garden pruners and snippers, florist wire or twist ties, and fishing wire or sewing thread are the basics you need.

 One of the secrets of a pretty front porch is a cohesive colour theme.
 Keep things sophisticated if you’re going with the trad Yuletide colours of red, green and white by using only two of those hues in your lighting and trimming choices.
-Or take some cues from the Style at Home gift wrap story “All Dressed Up” (December 2009) and opt for hot new holiday colour combos such as lime and pink, fuschia and turquoise, or red and soft blue.
+Alternatively, opt for hot new holiday colour combos such as lime and pink, fuschia and turquoise, or red and soft blue.

 For a luxe holiday porch look, add festive red berries to a store-made fresh wreath.
 Intersperse it with sprigs of holly or branches of ilex berries, both inexpensive and readily available this time of year.
 Trim ilex branches and poke into the wreath’s wire frame.
 For shorter holly sprigs, use twist ties or florist wire to secure it in the back.

 For a less formal look, consider a bough instead of a wreath.
 Cedar branches, with their strong fragrance and soft greenery, are popping up in all the decor magazines this winter.
 Buy at least three healthy looking branches and tie stems together using florist wire (a twist tie will do in a pinch).
 Use a few feet of thick satin ribbon that coordinates with your outdoor lights (if you’re using them) and tie a fat bow over the florist wire.